 On top of all that, CyberGhost annual plans come with a bonus 1-year McAfee subscription, if that interests you.
 Overall, we’re not huge fans of such a binding long-term contract, but at such a reasonable price, it’s hard to argue against – especially if you’re looking for something to see you through the next 3 years of Netflix, torrenting, and anonymous browsing!

-It’s quite comforting to know that CyberGhost offers a 30-day money-back guarantee, something that’s significantly longer than the more common 7-day window most VPN providers give to their subscribers.
+It’s quite comforting to know that CyberGhost offers a 45-day money-back guarantee, something that’s significantly longer than the more common 7-day window most VPN providers give to their subscribers.
+This policy is only for customers who have signed up for a 6 month (or longer) package.

-Another great thing about their refund policy is that there are no questions asked, as stated on the refund policy on their website.
-We look for such policies (no one enjoys struggling to retrieve their hard-earned money), so it’s nice to see CyberGhost making refunds a painless process.
+We look for such “no questions asked” policies (no one enjoys struggling to retrieve their hard-earned money), so it’s nice to see CyberGhost making refunds a painless process.

 Payment Methods: Plenty (crypto, too!)